 How the Pandemic Will Change the Meetings and Events Industry for the Better

-Here are some insights on the future of meetings and events and how technology will play an even bigger role moving forward by CEO and Founder of Cvent, Reggie Aggarwal,
+CEO and Founder of Cvent, Reggie Aggarwal shares his insights on the future of meetings and events and how technology will play an even bigger role moving forward.

 “The meetings and events industry will not only survive, but find ways to thrive, coming out of this pandemic,” said Aggarwal.
 “People have been missing the texture of life, a big part of which is seeing customers and coworkers in person and will never again underestimate the power of the human connection.
 I would never bet against the determination and perseverance of those who work in meetings, events, travel, or hospitality, and with the latest news on the progress being made on a vaccine, our industry is poised for a truly great resurgence in the months and years ahead.”